jamescherti/minimal-emacs.d/README.md

 ### Loading the custom.el file

+**NOTE:** The author advises against loading `custom.el`.
+To disable it, set `custom-file` to the null device using `(setq custom-file null-device)`.
+Users are instead encouraged to define their configuration programmatically in files such as `post-init.el`.

 In Emacs, customization variables modified via the UI (e.g., `M-x customize`) are typically stored in a separate file, commonly named `custom.el`.
 To ensure these settings are loaded during Emacs initialization, it is necessary to explicitly load this file if it exists.
 To accomplish this, add the following form to your `~/.emacs.d/post-init.el`:

 ```elisp
 ;; In Emacs, customization variables modified via the UI (e.g., M-x customize)